yellowmessenger/documentation/docs/platform_concepts/appConfiguration/overview.md

    ![](https://i.imgur.com/FtUTGsJ.png)

-### Step 5: Trigger bot flows with integration events
+### Step 5: Trigger AI Agent flows with integration events

-You can configure your bot to [trigger specific flows when an event occurs](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/configureflow).
+You can configure your AI Agent to [trigger specific flows when an event occurs](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/configureflow).
 For instance, display a message when a payment is successful or show order details after an order is placed.

 1. At the start of the flow, select *Events* and then choose the specific event that you want to use.
 2. If there are multiple accounts connected, you will see the Account Name dropdown where you can choose a specific account that you want to use.